 But the events experienced can also continue to work and burn themselves into the psyche.
 A permanent, physical and mental alarm state overwhelms people.
 If the memory of what has been experienced does not let go, we speak of stress and trauma disorders.
 These can manifest themselves in a broad spectrum of mental suffering and significantly impair everyday life, such as in the form of anxiety disorders, depression or addictive behavior.
 They differ according to the type and severity, frequency and duration of the stress and the individual processing options.
 The most well -known trauma folding is the post -traumatic stress disorder (PTBS), which, according to the World Health Society (WHO), only develops a minority of those affected.
 A younger age can increase the risk of developing a PTSD after a traumatic experience.

-Trauma work and dream aid - what does terre des hommes do
+Trauma work and trauma support – What does Terre des Hommes do

 The younger the person and the less pronounced their coping mechanisms, the sooner they can develop possible, stressful follow -up reactions.
 Small children in particular can wrongly assume that they are to blame for what they have experienced.
 Common symptoms are sleep problems, nightmares and special fear, shyness or nervousness.
 Older children and adolescents can show learning problems, difficulties of concentration or refusal to school and aggressive behavior.
 Some young people keep their feelings to themselves and pretend that everything is fine that can lead to depressive conditions.
 Parents and familiar caregivers who suffer from stress themselves are sometimes unable to respond adequately to the needs of the children and also need support.

-As Terre des Hommes, we create safe places for children and adolescents with our partners where you can be protected.
+As Terre des Hommes we work with our partners to create safe spaces for children and young people where they can be children in a protected environment.
 In our joint projects, we work worldwide with various approaches and methods of psychosocial care (MHPSS).
-We offer the children stability, create connections and security.
-We also strengthen the family and the social environment with positive effects on the health of children.
-We provide psychosocial care in humanitarian aid or in evacuation from war areas.
-We enable needs -oriented, therapeutic offers, art therapy, group work or child -friendly mourning, especially where there is a lack of these offers.
-Together with our partners, we also take a look at the social conditions in order to work at the side of the children and young people worldwide for their right to mental health.
+We offer children stability, create connections, and a sense of security.
+We also strengthen the family and social environment, with positive effects on the children's health.
+We provide psychosocial care in humanitarian aid or during evacuations from war zones.
+We facilitate needs-based therapeutic services, art therapy, group work, and child-friendly grief counseling, especially where these services are lacking.
+Together with our partners, we also consider social conditions in order to advocate for their right to mental health alongside children and young people worldwide.

 Your contact person